Access to Credit and Household Debt

 Accessing credit through the “official” credit economy (e.g., banks or credit unions), is optimal over utilizing non-traditional sources (e.g., check-cashing services, pawn shop loans, auto title loans, and paycheck advances/ payday loans), because it allows the credit holder expanded choices with greater flexibility, provides more favorable rates and fee levels, and can offer future rewards and benefits.
 However, people generally pursue these non-traditional routes because they have been denied access to traditional banking services.

-Unbanked residents are those who rely on non-bank financial services such as check-cashing services, money orders, pawn shop loans, auto title loans, paycheck advances or payday loans to manage their finances.1 The unbanked are more likely to have lower incomes, less education, and identify as a person of color.2 Being unbanked also poses financial disadvantages.
+Unbanked residents are those who rely on non-bank financial services such as check-cashing services, money orders, pawn shop loans, auto title loans, paycheck advances or payday loans to manage their finances.
+The unbanked are more likely to be younger, have lower incomes, less education, a disability, and identify as a person of color.1 Being unbanked also poses financial disadvantages.
 For example, you cannot access any systems that require a bank account to activate, such as direct deposit from an employer.

 Underbanked households have a checking or savings account with a bank or credit union but also use alternative financial services (e.g., check-cashing services, money orders, international remittances, pawn shop loans, auto title loans, paycheck advances or payday loans) to manage their finances.

-The percentage of unbanked households has declined across the nation, state, and Houston metro area since 2017.
-Despite this improvement, the Houston metro area’s share of unbanked households is still nearly twice that of the nation and slightly above Texas.
+Between 2017 and 2021, the percentage of unbanked households declined across the nation, state, and Houston metro.
+However, as of 2023, this rate has increased in Houston and across Texas.
+The Houston metro area’s share of unbanked households is more than twice that of the nation and slightly above Texas.

 There are significant racial/ethnic differences among the fully banked.
 Black and Latino households are much less likely to be fully banked and more likely to use non-traditional/alternative financial services than their white counterparts for three significant reasons: discrimination, income disparities, and access levels.

-About 1 in 5 Hispanic households in the Houston metro area are unbanked, compared to about 1 in 100 white households.
-About 18% of households in Texas and 17% of households in the Houston MSA were underbanked in 2021.
+About 16% of Hispanic households in the Houston metro area are unbanked, compared to about 4% of white households.
 As with unbanked households, there are significant differences in underbanked households by the race and ethnicity of the household.
-For example, about 1 in 4 Hispanic households in the Houston metro area are underbanked, compared to about 1 in 12 white households that are underbanked.
+For example, about 1 in 5 Hispanic households in the Houston metro area are underbanked, compared to about 1 in 10 white households that are underbanked.

 Consumer spending patterns are closely linked to consumer confidence and overall economic health.
-Because credit drives and enables spending, access to credit tells us a lot about the overall economic well-being of our region and is typically measured by the percentage of the adult population (18 years and older) with a credit file and a credit score.
+Because credit drives and enables spending, access to credit tells us a lot about the overall economic well-being of our region and can be measured by the percentage of the population 15 years and older who utilize mainstream credit.

 Having a credit file and credit score does not ensure timely access to credit.
 Revolving credit provides immediate credit at the credit-holder’s discretion.
 These lines of credit are called revolving credit because once made available, the credit is used, then paid for, and finally made available once again in a revolving cycle.4 Most people who participate in the credit economy have revolving credit in the form of a credit card or a home equity line of credit.